-- 1. Scope of the Section.
-This section deals with contracts formed by interaction between electronic agents, or between an individual (acting on the individual's own behalf or for another person such as a company) and an electronic agent. - 2.
+1. Scope of the Section.
+This section deals with contracts formed by an interaction between electronic agents, or between an individual (acting on the individual's own behalf or for another person such as a company) and an electronic agent.

 Interaction of Electronic Agents.
-Interaction of electronic agents creates a contract if the parties use the agents for that purpose and the operations of the electronic agents indicate that a contract exists.
-Conduct, even automated, can create a contract.
-Whether a contract is formed focuses on the operations of the agents.
-The issue is whether those operations indicate that a contract is formed, such as by sending and receiving the benefits of the contract, initiating orders, or indicating in records that a contract exists.
+An interaction of electronic agents creates a contract if the parties use the agents to achieve that type of result and the operations of the electronic agents indicate that a contract exists.
+Conduct, even if automated, can create a contract.
+However, a contract is formed only by conduct taken with respect to a legally significant event.
+An electronic agent may accept an offer, but acceptance of a message that is not an offer (such as an advertisement) does not form a contract.

+The test for whether a contract is formed focuses on the operations of the agents.
+The basic issue is whether those operations indicate that a contract is formed, such as by sending and receiving the benefits of the contract, initiating orders, or indicating in records that a contract exists.
 The terms of the contract are determined under Section 208 and 209 as applicable.
-However, a contract is formed only by operations taken with respect to a legally significant event.
-An electronic agent may accept an offer, but acceptance of a message that is not an offer (such as an advertisement) does not form a contract. - 3.

 Electronic Mistake and Fraud.
-Under subsection (a), restrictions analogous to common law concepts of fraud and mistake are made applicable to this automated context to prevent abuse or clearly unexpected results.
-Of course, parties may allocate risk of mistake or fraud in an agreement.
+Subsection (a) makes clear that restrictions analogous to common 3. law concepts of fraud and mistake are appropriate in this automated context to prevent abuse or clearly unexpected results.
+Of course, parties may agree to allocate the risk of mistake or fraud in an agreement.
+In cases involving a consumer, Section 214 provides a special application of mistake theory in some automated contracts.

 Assent does not occur if the operations are induced by mistake, fraud or the like, such as where a party or its electronic agent manipulates the programming or response of the other electronic agent in a manner akin to fraud.
-Such acts vitiate the assent that would occur through normal operations of the agent.
-Similarly, the inference is vitiated if, because of aberrant programming or through an unexpected interaction of the two agents, operations indicating existence of a contract occur in circumstances that are not within the reasonable contemplation of the parties.
-Such circumstances are analogous to mutual mistake.
-Courts applying these concepts should refer to mistake or fraud doctrine, even though an electronic agent cannot actually be said to have been misled or mistaken.
+Such acts vitiate the inference of assent that would occur through the normal operations of the agent.
+Similarly, the inference is vitiated if, because of aberrant programming or through an unexpected interaction of the two agents, operations indicating the existence of a contract occur in circumstances that are not within the reasonable contemplation of the person who selected either electronic agent for use.
+In such cases, the circumstances are analogous to mutual mistake.
+Courts applying these concepts may refer to cases involving mistake or fraud doctrine, even though an electronic agent cannot actually be said to have been misled or mistaken.

-4. Interaction of Human and Electronic Agent.
-Contracts may be formed by interaction of an individual (human being) and an electronic agent.
-Subsection (b) does not define all cases where this can occur or the results of all interactions, such as where the individual is not aware that he is dealing with an electronic agent.
-The section describes one setting with two elements: 1) an electronic agent programmed to make contracts, and 2) an individual, having the ability not to do so, engaging in conduct or making a statement with reason to know that this will cause the electronic agent to provide the benefits of the contract or otherwise indicate acceptance.
+Interaction of Human and Electronic Agent.
+Contracts may be formed by an interaction of an individual (human being) and an electronic agent.
+Subsection (b) does not try to define all cases where this can occur or the results of all interactions, such as where the individual is not aware that he is dealing with an electronic agent.
+The section merely describes one setting that entails two elements: 1) an electronic agent programmed to make contracts, and 2) an individual, having the ability not to do so, engaging in conduct or making a statement with reason to know that this will cause the electronic agent to provide the benefits of the contract or otherwise indicate acceptance.
 If the individual is dealing with an electronic agent, it may be that not all statements or actions by the individual can be reacted to by the electronic agent.
 A contract is formed if the human makes statements or engages in conduct that indicate assent.
 Statements purporting to alter or vitiate agreement to which the electronic agent cannot react are ineffective.